Development and validation of an AI-generated real-world object stimuli set

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The availability of real-world object stimuli that meet researchers’ requirements, for example regarding colour, orientation and resolution, is an ongoing challenge in visual cognition research.
-Traditionally, there has been a reliance on manually curated object stimuli, which are inefficient to create and may afford researchers limited control over stimulus characteristics.
-However, recent advances in artificial intelligence (AI) can facilitate the generation of custom-made, highly realistic visual stimuli.
-We report a generative AI method we used to efficiently generate 200 images of everyday objects for use in research.
-We also report the results from a subsequent validation study in which we assessed the nameability, perceived realism and familiarity of the stimuli in a sample of 45 younger (18-35) and 45 older (65-85) adults.
+The availability of real-world object stimuli that meet researchers’ requirements is an ongoing challenge in visual cognition research.
+While numerous manually curated object stimuli sets exist, stimuli features such as size, colour and orientation tend to vary widely within a given set, and may not be suitable for studies with specific requirements regarding these parameters.
+However, recent advances in artificial intelligence (AI) can facilitate the generation of custom-made, highly realistic stimuli.
+Building on these developments, the present aim was to share a set of 200 AI-generated everyday object images for use in research.
+The objects were oriented as though ‘placed’ on a flat surface, such that they could be naturally embedded in virtual scenes.
+Moreover, they were created in greyscale and suitable for rendering in different colours.
+Here, we report the method used to efficiently generate the stimuli, as well as the results from a validation study in which we assessed the nameability, perceived realism and familiarity of the stimuli in a sample of 45 younger (18-35) and 45 older (65-85) adults.
 As anticipated, the majority of the stimuli were rated highly across all three measures, and no significant age differences were observed.
-The results thus generally validated most of the stimuli for future research requiring nameable, realistic everyday object images.
-The stimuli, each in seven colours, and the corresponding validation scores are openly available for future use by others.
-Our research highlights the broader utility of an AI-based approach for generating realistic object stimuli.
-Our method is reproducible, flexible, and efficient, providing a valuable reference for researchers seeking to custom-create their own object stimuli.
+The results thus validated most of the stimuli for future research.
+The stimuli, each in seven colours, and the corresponding validation scores are openly available for future use.
+To our knowledge, the current work is the first to develop an openly available AI-generated real-world object stimuli set with corresponding validation measures of nameability, realism and familiarity.